|Date:||Sun 21st Nov 2021 - Sat 27th Nov 2021|

 * VAT (= MWST/MOMS/SALES TAX) will only be added for certain UK vets attending events abroad and for all attendees when attending events in the UK.

 VetPD has combined an exhilarating week-long safari experience in the Dinokeng Game Reserve, near Johannesburg, South Africa, with a total of 25 hours of safaris, 22 hours of cutting-edge lectures / case discussions and 30 hours of workshops/wetlabs on live dogs and specimens for attendees to choose from.
-The following internationally renowned speakers will be involved with this event and are aiming their lectures and wetlabs at experienced general and advanced practitioners: Prof. Gilles Dupré (University of Vienna, Austria), Dr. Peter Kronen (Veterinary Anaesthesia Services – International, Switzerland) and Prof. Mike Herrtage (University of Cambridge, UK).
+The following internationally renowned speakers will be involved with this event and are aiming their lectures and wetlabs at experienced general and advanced practitioners: Prof. Jacqui Whittemore (University of Tennessee, USA), Dr. Peter Kronen (Veterinary Anaesthesia Services – International, Switzerland) and Prof. Mike Herrtage (University of Cambridge, UK).

 The Dinokeng Game Reserve is a malaria-free game reserve, 1 hours' drive from Johannesburg International Airport.
 There the ‘Big Five’ (lion, elephant, buffalo, leopard & rhinoceros) roam wild and free in the 18,500-hectare game reserve.
 Bass fishing and the obligatory swimming pool will provide you with the ideal environment to relax with your friends and accompanying partner/guest.
 The lectures and wetlabs will be held at Mongena Game Lodge.
 Guest will be staying at one of the following stunning Lodges within the Dinokeng Game Reserve, a short scenic drive from Mongena Game Lodge: Chameleon Bush Lodge and Wild Ways Bush Camp.